NOAA-GSL/VxIngest/gsd_sql_to_cb/README.md

 (currently the organization is GSL but the data came from GSD) database tables into Couchbase taking advantage of the GSL Couchbase data schema that has been developed by the GSL AVID model verification team.
+##Environment
+These programs require python3, and couchbase sdk 3.0 (see [couchbase sdk](https://docs.couchbase.com/python-sdk/current/hello-world/start-using-sdk.html) )

+You can see a list of installed python packages that is known to satisfy requirements in the python_packages.md file in this directory.

 ##Approach
 These programs use a load_spec YAML file and a credentials file.
 ### load_spec example